fadeomar/outdoors/README.md

 - rem are always measured relative to the document's root font-size;
 - vh and vw are simply percentage measurements of the viewport's height and width.

+### Inheritance in CSS :
+evry CSS property must have a value , so , is there a cascaded vluse ? if yes then specified value equal the cascaded value But if not then will look is the property inherited ? if yes then the specified value will equal the cascaded value of the parent element
+ex: the parent has proprtey of line-height : 150% , and the child does not , and the line-height for parent equal 20px , then for the child will be 20px the calculated value .

+so ,
+  - Inheritance passes the values for some specific properties from parents to children (more maintainable code)
+  - Properties related to text are inherited : font-size, font-family, color, etc;
+  - The computed value of a property is what gets inherited, not the declared value;
+  - Inheritance of a property only works if no one declares a value for that property;
+  - The inherit Keyword forces inheritance on a certain property
+  - The initial keyword resets a property to initial value ;